 - 1. The requested medication will not be used in combination with other colony stimulating factors within any chemotherapy cycle. - 2.
-The member will not be receiving chemotherapy and radiation therapy at the same time. - 3.
+The member will not receive chemotherapy at the same time as they receive radiation therapy. - 3.
 The requested medication will not be administered with weekly chemotherapy regimens. - 4.
-One of the following criteria is met (i or ii): - The requested medication will be used for primary prophylaxis in members with a solid tumor or non-myeloid malignancies who have received, are currently receiving, or will be receiving myelosuppressive anti-cancer therapy that is expected to result in 20% or higher incidence of febrile neutropenia (FN) (See Appendix A) OR 10 - 19% risk of FN (See Appendix B) and who are considered to be at high risk of FN because of bone marrow compromise or co-morbidity, including any of the following (not an all-inclusive list):
+One of the following criteria is met (i or ii):

-- a.
-Active infections, open wounds, or recent surgery - b.
-Age greater than or equal to 65 years - c.
-Bone marrow involvement by tumor producing cytopenias - d.
-Previous chemotherapy or radiation therapy - e.
-Poor nutritional status - f.
-Poor performance status - g.
-Previous episodes of FN - h.
-Other serious co-morbidities, including renal dysfunction, liver dysfunction, HIV infection, cardiovascular disease - i.
-Persistent neutropenia - ii.
+- i.
+The requested medication will be used for primary prophylaxis in members with a solid tumor or non-myeloid malignancies who have received, are currently receiving, or will be receiving any of the following: - a.
+Myelosuppressive anti-cancer therapy that is expected to result in 20% or higher incidence of febrile neutropenia (FN) (See Appendix A). - b.
+Myelosuppressive anti-cancer therapy that is expected to result in 10 19% risk of FN (See Appendix B) and who are considered to be at high risk of FN because of bone marrow compromise, co-morbidities, or other patient specific risk factors (See Appendix C). - c.
+Myelosuppressive anti-cancer therapy that is expected to result in less than 10% risk of FN and who have at least 2 patient-related risk factors (See Appendix C). - ii.
 The requested medication will be used for secondary prophylaxis in members with solid tumors or non-myeloid malignancies who experienced a febrile neutropenic complication or a dose-limiting neutropenic event (a nadir or day of treatment count impacting the planned dose of chemotherapy) from a prior cycle of similar chemotherapy, with the same dose and scheduled planned for the current cycle (for which primary prophylaxis was not received).